Open-Nyzo/Project-Nytro/doc/token_types.md

 Make sure to define what you will use them for, since all issuances are final: There can be no fix if you made an error or change your mind.

 **REPEAT**: All tokens issuance, name, supply, decimals are **FINAL**.
 Think twice before you issue a token.
-Nyzo tokens are for life.
+Nyzo tokens are for all eternity.

 Don't issue critical names just for fun, with no use case in mind: They would be useless and valueless if they are of the wrong type for instance...